Subgraph Entropy: Reduction

+This this notation, Theorem~\ref{thm:main} can be restated as $\entropy_r > 0$.
+As there are only finitely many finite graphs of any given rank without valence one or two vertices, the infimum in the definition of $\entropy_r$ is actually a minimum.

-In order to get some control over the combinatorics of the matrix $A_{G,\ell}$ to assist in analyzing the equilibrium measure $\mu$, it is necessary to have some assumptions about the structure of $G$.
+To simplify the analysis of the the matrix $A_{G,\ell}$ and the equilibrium measure $\mu$, it is necessary to have some assumptions about the structure of $G$.
 In the previous section, we saw that having loop edges allowed for some connections to be made between the components of the vectors $\bu$ and $\bv$ that ultimately allowed for comparisons on components of $\mu$.
 In this section we will show how to reduce proving Theorem~\ref{thm:main} to the case where every vertex has a loop edge.
 Moreover, we will also show that we can assume the loops are short compared to the non-loop edges.

-\begin{definition} Suppose $G$ is a graph with $\rk \pi_1(G) \leq 3$.
+\begin{definition} Suppose $G$ is a graph with $\rk \pi_1(G) \geq 3$.
 We say a sequence of length functions $(\ell_i) \subset \calM^1(G)$ is \emph{witnessing} if $\entropysup_G(\ell_i) \to \entropyinf(G)$. \end{definition}

+In other words, the sequence $(\ell_i)$ is witnessing if the largest possible entropy the restriction of $\ell_i$ to a proper subgraph of $G$ limits to the infimum over all proper subgraphs of rank $r$ graphs.
+The next proposition shows how to modify a witnessing sequence in the setting where this infimum is equal to 0.

 \begin{proposition} Suppose $r \geq 3$ and $\entropy_r = 0$.
 Then there is a graph $G$ with $\rk \pi_1(G) = r$, $\entropyinf(G) = 0$, and a witnessing sequence $(\ell_i) \subset \calM^1(G)$ such that: \begin{enumerate} \item every vertex of $G$ is incident to a loop edge, \item there exists at least one non-loop edge, and \item for any non-loop edge $e$, there are loop edges $\gamma_1$ and $\gamma_2$ with $o(\gamma_1) = t(\gamma_1) = o(e)$ and $o(\gamma_2) = t(\gamma_2) = t(e)$, we have $\ell_i(\gamma_1), \ell_i(\gamma_2) \leq \frac{1}{4}\ell_i(e)$. \end{enumerate} \end{proposition}